Our Trail – Nova Scotia’s most scenic Trail

 Hike, walk, bike, ride, cross country ski…on Nova Scotia’s most scenic trail… the St. Margaret’s Bay Trail.

-Just 30 minutes outside downtown Halifax, between Hubley and Hubbards lies a multi-use Trail that is known to be Nova Scotia’s most scenic Trail.
-It forms part of the South Shore 109 km Rum Runners’ Trail and connects not only to the Beechville, Lakeside, Timberlea (BLT) Trail and Hubbards’ Aspotogan Trail but the Chester Connector Trail too.
+Just 30 minutes outside downtown Halifax, between Hubley and Hubbards, our trail forms part of the South Shore 109 km Rum Runners’ Trail and connects not only to the Beechville, Lakeside, Timberlea (BLT) Trail and Hubbards’ Aspotogan Trail but the Chester Connector Trail as well.

 Wildlife and flowers, trees and oceans, a truly stunning Trail

 With freshwater and saltwater marshes, freshwater lakes and views over St. Margaret’s Bay that simply take your breath away, this Trail is a true natural gem.
-Take a trip through forests, over brooks and past waterfalls, discover local attractions and points of interest such as Jerry Lawrence Park, Indian River, Bay Lookout Park, Ingram River, and Cleveland Beach Provincial Park, and see just how much you can find as you make your way from Hubley to Hubbards and back again.
+Discover local attractions and points of interest such as Jerry Lawrence Park, Indian River, Bay Lookout Park, Ingram River, and Cleveland Beach Provincial Park, and see just how much you can find as you make your way from Hubley to Hubbards and back again.

 Deciduous and conifer trees border the Trail and beneath them flourish many wildflowers, ferns, and wild berry bushes.
 Birds include robins, chickadees, juncos, blue jays, and even the occasional bald eagle or osprey can be seen overhead.
 If you are lucky you may even see a glimpse of a deer, squirrel or muskrat, so don’t forget to take your camera along.
 You can also see evidence of Canada’s first builder, the beaver, in the gnawed trunks along the side of the Trail and at least one beaver lodge!